geopm/geopm/service/docs/source/geopmlaunch.1.rst

                      launch the GEOPM runtime in process mode.
 When this option is specified, the GEOPM runtime will not be launched.
+--geopm-ctl-local  .. _geopm-ctl-local option:

+                   Disable all communication between controllers
+                   running on different compute nodes.
+This will result in one report file per host, and each report file will have the ``hostname`` appended to the file path requested by the user.
 --geopm-ompt-disable  .. _geopm-ompt-disable option:

                       Disable OMPT detection of OpenMP regions.